 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
-CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
-Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or seizure medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+Check with your doctor before using this medicine with alcohol or other medicines that affect the central nervous system (CNS).
+The use of alcohol or other medicines that affect the CNS with codeine may worsen the side effects of this medicine, such as dizziness, poor concentration, drowsiness, unusual dreams, and trouble with sleeping.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicines, medicine for depression, medicine for anxiety, prescription pain medicine or narcotics, medicine for attention deficit and hyperactivity disorder, medicine for seizures or barbiturates, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
 This effect may last for a few days after you stop taking this medicine.
-Check with your doctor before taking any of these medicines while you are using this medicine.

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.